How is a New District Attorney Impacting Criminal Cases?

-Like all of the courts in Los Angeles County, District Attorneys that prosecute felonies have been given a directive by the new head District Attorney in Los Angeles county.
+Like all of the courts in Los Angeles County, the new head District Attorney has given directives to district attorneys who prosecute felonies.

 They are to dismiss all prior strikes pending against people in criminal cases, along with all special allegations.
-They've also been given a significant directive related to California criminal cases that there is a presumption now.
+They've also been given a significant directive related to California criminal cases: There is a presumption now.

-When the District Attorney evaluates cases, each defendant should be getting probation unless the District Attorney can come up with some aggravating factor that makes it outside the new policy.
+When the District Attorney evaluates cases, each defendant should receive probation unless the District Attorney can identify an aggravating factor that makes it outside the new policy.

-And, even then, they cannot give the person prison.
+Even then, they cannot sentence the person to prison.
 They must write a letter to the Bureau Chief in the District Attorney's office explaining why they think the case is worth prison.
-Then they get an answer back, and they decide what to do.
+Then, they get an answer back, and they decide what to do.

 Long story short, as a criminal defense attorney for the past 27 years practicing in Los Angeles, I believe that that courthouse has been impacted very positively by the new directives as far as criminal defendants are concerned.